EU publishes Greece assessment, sees debt reprofiling

 The Commission's assessment said reprofiling of the debt was possible, but no write-offs, and only if Greece implemented reform measures demanded by its creditors.

-"The concerns could be addressed through a far-reaching and credible reform program, very strong ownership of the Greek
+"The concerns could be addressed through a far-reaching and credible reform programme, very strong ownership of the Greek

 "A very substantial re-profiling, such as a long extension of maturities of existing and new loans, interest deferral, and financing at AAA rates would allow to cater for these concerns from a gross financing requirements perspective, though they would still leave Greece with very high debt-to-GDP levels for an extended period."